mozilla/addon-sdk/NodeLoader.md

 const { Loader } = Cu.import('resource://gre/modules/commonjs/toolkit/loader.js', {});

 // Constructor
+/*
+  IF MAPPING defined
+    RESOLVE fn is skipped.
+Mapping does everything for us.
+  ELSE
+    # Generate MAPPING
+    IF RESOLVE defined
+      `Loader.resolveAll` with RESOLVE fn
+        WITH PATHS if defined
+    ELSE
+      `Loader.resolveAll` with `Loader.resolve`
+        WITH PATHS if defined
+        WITH NODE_MODULES if defined

+*/
 Loader({
+  // The manifest/package.json file for the item to load,
+  // for node dependencies
+  manifest: manifest,
-  // A new optional for relative lookups
+  // A new optional for lookups
   mapping: {
     'resource://../index': {
       './dir/a': 'resource://../dir/a',